polyminer1/rhminer/README.md

   -displayspeedtimeout  Display mining speeds every x seconds.
 Default is 10 -processpriority      Set miner's process priority.
 0=Background Process, 1=Low Priority, 2=Normal Priority.
 Default is 2.
 WARNING: Changing this value will affect GPU mining.
   -v                    Log verbosity.
 From 0 to 3.
 0 no log, 1 normal log, 2 include warnings.
 Default is 1
-  -disabledevfee        Before disabling developer fees, consider that it takes time and energy to maintain, develop and optimize this software.
+  -devfee               Set devfee raward percentage.
+To disable devfee, simply put 0 here.
+But, before disabling developer fees, consider that it takes time and energy to maintain, develop and optimize this software.
+Your help is very appreciated.
-  -completelist         Exhaustive list of all devices in the system -processorsaffinity   Force miner to only run on selected core processors. ex: -processorsaffinity 0,3 will make the miner run only on core #0 and #3.
+  -completelist         Exhaustive list of all devices in the system -processorsaffinity   Force miner to only run on selected logical core processors. ex: -processorsaffinity 0,3 will make the miner run only on logical core #0 and #3.
 WARNING: Changing this value will affect GPU mining.
   -maxsubmiterrors      Stop the miner when a number of consecutive submit errors occured.
 Default is 10 consecutive errors.
 This is usefull when mining into local wallet.

 Gpu options: